ministryofjustice/opg-incident-response/README.md

 You will need to configure a Slack app following the instructions below, and can then start the application with `docker-compose up -d`.

+## Versions and Releases

+This project uses [SemVer for](https://semver.org) versoning.

+By default, any merge to main will be a MINOR release.
+You can control which version number to increment by add #major, #minor or #patch to the commit message that does into main.

 ### Configuring Slack

 In order to avoid polluting our real Slack workspace, and to give you full control over permissions, you should configure your local copy of the app with [your own Slack workspace][slack-create].